wbolster/plyvel/doc/tutorial.rst

     >>> it.prev()
     'key-5'

+Note that for reverse iterators, the definition of 'forward' and 'backward' is inverted, i.e. calling ``next(it)`` on a reverse iterator will return the key that sorts *before* the key that was most recently returned.

+Additionally, Plyvel supports seeking on iterators.
 See the :py:class:`Iterator` API reference for more information about advanced iterator usage.

-Note that for reverse iterators, the definition of 'forward' and 'backward' is inverted, i.e. calling ``next(it)`` on a reverse iterator will return the key that sorts *before* the key that was most recently returned.

 .. rubric:: Next steps